FREQUENTLY ASKED QUESTIONS

 Q: I heard I get a degree?

-A: Graduates of the program will receive an Associate’s Degree in Applied Sciences from Ivy Tech (in Indiana and Kentucky), and Owens Community College (in Ohio).
+A: Graduates of the program will receive an Associate’s Degree in Applied Sciences from Ivy Tech (in Indiana and Kentucky), and 30 college credits from Cuyahoga Community College (in Ohio).

 Q: Does the apprenticeship program accept veterans?